jakubjab/JakubJablonski2-TomTom/README.md

 # Hi, I'm Jakub 👋

-I'm currently working in TomTom on the best map of the World.
+I'm currently working in TomTom on delivering the map to vehicles all over the world.

 I'm also contributing bits and pieces to open source community.